nurrony/expressive/README.md

 #Expressive#

+> ###This repository is no longer maintained.
+It is obsolete

 An attempt to make a configuration based cms build on [expressjs](http://www.expressjs.com) to boil with any DBMS System in MVC style.
 Still need to make templating system structure and in a very basic stage but i am improving it in my spare time.

 #Dependecies#